-In practice this means that the names, grades and positions of UTC staff who are members of the Leadership Team will be disclosed in response to requests for information, except where this would contravene their rights under the Data Protection Act 1998, or would otherwise be unlawful.
+In practice this means that the names, grades and positions of UTC staff who are members of the Leadership Team will be disclosed in response to requests for information, except where this would contravene their rights under the Data Protection Act 2018 and the UK General Data Protection regulation (UK GDPR), or would otherwise be unlawful.
 The names, grades and positions of more junior members of staff will be disclosed only when it would be unreasonable or excessive to withhold such information (for example, where the employee has been included in the recipient's list of a relevant routine communication, and where the context is not sensitive or controversial).